-Late Locatelli winner sees Juventus beat Torino 1-0 in derby
+Late Locatelli goal sees Juventus beat Torino 1-0 in derby

 It was Salernitana’s first win since returning to the top flight for the first time in 22 years and lifted it off the foot of the table.

-It is still in the relegation zone but one point below Venezia and Genoa.
+It is still in the relegation zone but only one point behind Venezia and Genoa.

 More AP soccer: https://apnews.com/hub/Soccer and https://twitter.com/AP_Sports